-If a complainant believes the Equal Opportunity Policy has been violated and informal resolution is not appropriate, or has not been successful, s/he should report the incident promptly to his/her supervisor or department head, the Associate VP for Human Resources, the Assistant Director of Human Resources , the Dean of the School for Social Work, or the Director of Institutional Diversity and Equity.
-In order to aid in the fairness of this process, formal complaints should be filed within 7 (seven) calendar days of the offending or questionable action or behavior by completing an Equal Opportunity Complaint Filing Form.
+If a complainant believes the Equal Opportunity Policy has been violated and informal resolution is not appropriate, or has not been successful, s/he should report the incident promptly to his/her supervisor or department head, the Associate VP for Human Resources, the Assistant Director of Human Resources, the Dean of the School for Social Work, or the Chief Diversity Officer.
+In order to aid in the fairness of this process, formal complaints are "strongly encouraged" to be filed within 7 (seven) calendar days of the offending or questionable action or behavior by completing an Equal Opportunity Complaint Filing Form.

 This procedure does NOT cover allegations of sexual harassment.
 For sexual harassment complaints, please see the Sexual Harassment Policy, Section 103, in this handbook.
 The following is an outline of the procedure generally followed once a complaint has been brought to the attention of the college: